actokuyt/HNG12i-stage1/README.md

   {
       "number": "alphabet",
       "error": true,
-      "message": "Only integers are allowed."
+      "message": "Only positive integers are allowed."
   }
   ```

-  **Note:** this API does not accept floats or decimals.
+  **Note:** this API does not accept negative numbers, floats or decimals.

 ## Deployment